Identify urgent and important stories in your life and your community that only you can write

 About this course:

 Well-told, new narratives can change the world.
-Living in a time of rising movements such as Black Lives Matter, MeToo, DACA/refugee and immigrant rights, LGBTQ rights, and more, students are encouraged to uncover stories that are not included in our history textbooks.
-Through workshops, students gain access to pathways to explore personal history, family narratives, and stories amidst their communities.
-Students read and produce compelling creative nonfiction—memoir, essays, literary journalism, blogging, audio/video recording, live performance, and more—to share with larger audiences.
-Integral to the creation of new work is revision, peer feedback, and literary work that serves as models.
-By the end of the course, students have begun a narrative in a format of their choice that they will develop into a completed project in order to share with the larger community.
+Living in a time of rising movements such as Black Lives Matter, MeToo, DACA/refugee and immigrant rights, LGBTQ rights and more, students are encouraged to uncover stories that are not included in our history textbooks.
+Through workshops, students gain access to pathways to explore personal history, family narratives and stories amidst their communities.
+Students read and produce compelling creative nonfiction—memoir, essays, literary journalism, blogging, audio/video recording, live performance and more—to share with larger audiences.
+Integral to the creation of new work is revision, peer feedback and literary work that serves as models.
+By the end of the course, students have begun a narrative in a format of their choice that they develop into a completed project in order to share with the larger community.